C.H. Robinson Worldwide, Inc. (NASDAQ:CHRW) Shares Purchased by Aviva PLC

 Analyst Upgrades and Downgrades

 A number of research firms have commented on CHRW.
-JPMorgan Chase & Co. downgraded C.H.
-Robinson Worldwide from a “neutral” rating to an “underweight” rating and set a $87.00 target price on the stock. in a research report on Friday, February 17th.
-Deutsche Bank Aktiengesellschaft decreased their target price on C.H.
-Robinson Worldwide from $107.00 to $100.00 in a research report on Friday, February 3rd.
-BNP Paribas began coverage on C.H.
+Exane BNP Paribas began coverage on C.H.
 Robinson Worldwide in a research report on Wednesday, November 30th.
 They set an “outperform” rating and a $128.00 target price on the stock.
-KeyCorp decreased their target price on C.H.
-Robinson Worldwide from $120.00 to $110.00 and set an “overweight” rating on the stock in a research report on Wednesday, January 11th.
-Finally, Credit Suisse Group decreased their target price on C.H.
-Robinson Worldwide from $97.00 to $93.00 and set an “underperform” rating on the stock in a research report on Wednesday, January 4th.
+BMO Capital Markets decreased their target price on C.H.
+Robinson Worldwide from $90.00 to $85.00 and set a “market perform” rating on the stock in a research report on Thursday, February 2nd.
+Cowen downgraded C.H.
+Robinson Worldwide from an “outperform” rating to a “market perform” rating and decreased their target price for the stock from $106.00 to $91.00 in a research report on Thursday, January 5th.
+Bank of America downgraded C.H.
+Robinson Worldwide from a “neutral” rating to an “underperform” rating and reduced their price objective for the company from $95.00 to $88.00 in a research report on Tuesday, January 17th.
+Finally, JPMorgan Chase & Co. downgraded C.H.
+Robinson Worldwide from a “neutral” rating to an “underweight” rating and set a $87.00 price objective on the stock. in a research report on Friday, February 17th.
 Seven investment analysts have rated the stock with a sell rating, fifteen have assigned a hold rating and three have given a buy rating to the company’s stock.
 According to data from MarketBeat, the company has an average rating of “Hold” and a consensus price target of $98.81.

 C.H.
 Robinson Worldwide Stock Performance

 C.H.
-Robinson Worldwide (NASDAQ:CHRW – Get Rating) last released its earnings results on Wednesday, February 1st.
+Robinson Worldwide (NASDAQ:CHRW – Get Rating) last announced its quarterly earnings results on Wednesday, February 1st.
 The transportation company reported $1.03 EPS for the quarter, missing the consensus estimate of $1.35 by ($0.32).
-The business had revenue of $5.07 billion during the quarter, compared to analyst estimates of $5.59 billion.
 C.H.
-Robinson Worldwide had a net margin of 3.82% and a return on equity of 54.06%.
-The business’s revenue for the quarter was down 22.1% compared to the same quarter last year.
-During the same quarter in the previous year, the company posted $1.74 earnings per share.
-Equities research analysts anticipate that C.H.
+Robinson Worldwide had a return on equity of 54.06% and a net margin of 3.82%.
+The firm had revenue of $5.07 billion for the quarter, compared to analyst estimates of $5.59 billion.
+During the same quarter in the prior year, the company earned $1.74 earnings per share.
+The business’s revenue was down 22.1% compared to the same quarter last year.
+As a group, research analysts forecast that C.H.
 Robinson Worldwide, Inc. will post 4.68 earnings per share for the current year.

-The company also recently declared a quarterly dividend, which will be paid on Monday, April 3rd.
-Shareholders of record on Friday, March 3rd will be paid a dividend of $0.61 per share.
-The ex-dividend date is Thursday, March 2nd.
-This represents a $2.44 annualized dividend and a yield of 2.45%.
+The business also recently announced a quarterly dividend, which will be paid on Monday, April 3rd.
+Stockholders of record on Friday, March 3rd will be paid a $0.61 dividend.
+The ex-dividend date of this dividend is Thursday, March 2nd.
+This represents a $2.44 dividend on an annualized basis and a dividend yield of 2.45%.
 C.H.
-Robinson Worldwide’s dividend payout ratio is presently 33.42%.
+Robinson Worldwide’s dividend payout ratio (DPR) is currently 33.42%.

 C.H.
 Robinson Worldwide Company Profile